dcgc/dcgc.io/_posts/2021-10-19-procession-internship.md

 The deal about internships is that they are one of the biggest bullshit *je ne sais quois* things going on, and most of the people involved with it in some form or capacity don't want to admit it.
 It goes against their own interests.
 Schools and universities that include it in their programs won't admit it, companies that use them won't admit it, and the students who participate in it won't call out on it because they need it… and so the cycle continues.
 Due to this, new joiners can end up being a waste of the organization’s time (many employers will tell you that you're great one second, and then dismiss you the next), especially if no adequate resources are allocated: management and recruitment sees them as cheap labour and interns come with unrealistic expectations.

 Despite all of this, however, I have to say that even if our experiences in internships were downright awful, they were not a failure and they were an important milestone.
 When we mature enough to realize that, we truly learn this lesson.
 There are valuable lessons to be taken away from them and it is a small sample of what you will encounter in the rest of your career:
-  - A) from a technical standpoint, take note of the technological stack of the company, of the many tools used inside, and try by your own to learn everything (training and feedback on the Internet) and understand how it is applied and used (and how it is not) in the company you are interning for, especially if you are being given the same old boring shitty tasks on a daily basis; it may not look like it, but observing from the sidelines at what is implemented incorrectly, will be beneficial for you down the line (learn from others’ mistakes).
+  - **From a technical standpoint**, take note of the technological stack of the company, of the many tools used inside, and try by your own to learn everything (training and feedback on the Internet) and understand how it is applied and used (and how it is not) in the company you are interning for, especially if you are being given the same old boring shitty tasks on a daily basis; it may not look like it, but observing from the sidelines at what is implemented incorrectly, will be beneficial for you down the line (learn from others’ mistakes).
-  - B) from a relational standpoint, active communication (asking questions when needed, not all the time), assertiveness (meaning being nice and polite to dickheads), and smiling (meaning showing the personality type the company wants) will help you going through the internship and will prove to make it less painful.
+  - **From a relational standpoint**, active communication (asking questions when needed, not all the time), assertiveness (meaning being nice and polite to dickheads), and smiling (meaning showing the personality type the company wants) will help you going through the internship and will prove to make it less painful.
 This is the type of behavior you need to have when working in IT.
-  - C) from a career standpoint, don’t expect everyone to be on the same level as you and don’t expect everyone to be invested the same way you are, meaning, expect to give a lot and to get little.
+  - **From a career standpoint**, don’t expect everyone to be on the same level as you and don’t expect everyone to be invested the same way you are, meaning, expect to give a lot and to get little.
 The more you invest and the more you work, will be beneficial for you in the long-run, but when this work involves helping others, don’t expect a helping hand when it comes time to ask for help (it is human nature, some people will even try to sway you from your path).
 Don’t get bitter when it occurs, the people who know the most, the people who are more proactive, and the people who work hard, are not necessarily the ones who are the most rewarded; welcome to life, [shit happens](https://pastebin.com/CxwSdWR8).
-  - D) from a survival standpoint, keep tabs on names, projects and companies where you did your internship, and keep contacts that matter: you don’t want to go back to the mud and where you were unhappy, and you DO want to go to where you think you will be happy and work with the people you had good experience with.
+  - **From a survival standpoint**, keep tabs on names, projects and companies where you did your internship, and keep contacts that matter: you don’t want to go back to the mud and where you were unhappy, and you DO want to go to where you think you will be happy and work with the people you had good experience with.

 ## Why you must do a (shitty) internship